telerik/winforms-docs/core/design-time.md

 ## Tips and Tricks

-Note that the design-time assemblies are resolved from the installed NuGet package by the new Microsoft SDK which is a part of Visual Studio.
-When you rebuild the project, the server process will be restarted, the SDK will load all of the .NET Core designer assemblies and this may take some time.
-Having a designer opened while all this is happening will only make it slower.
-That is why I would recommend you to close all designers, install the desired NuGet package, clean the project and rebuild it.

-Please also have in mind that if you have a designer opened and you rebuild your project, this will kill the .NET Core process hosting the design server, ultimately this will lead to restarting the design surface by starting a new server process.
-That is why it is recommended to consider closing the designers before rebuilding your project.
+Note that the design-time assemblies are resolved from the installed NuGet packages by the new Microsoft SDK which is part of Visual Studio.
+It is recommended to close all the opened designers when you are about to install or update our NuGets.
+The same is also true when rebuilding the project.
+Please have in mind that if you have a designer opened and you rebuild the project, this will kill the .NET Core process hosting the design server, ultimately this will lead to restarting the design surface by starting a new server process.
+If your form has a complex desginer this may slow down Visual Studio so you may consider closing the designers before rebuilding the application.

+>important The new architecture is described in more details in our [New Telerik UI for WinForms Designers for .NET Core and .NET 5.0](https://www.telerik.com/blogs/new-telerik-ui-for-winforms-designers-dotnet-core-dotnet-5) blog.
+>

 ## What's coming next